-The Sankey diagram in Figure 4 illustrates where the various renewable targets fit within overall energy use in Ireland and the progress towards those targets in 2017.
-Towards the left of Figure 4 the overall contribution of renewable energy to TPER is shown at 9.3%.
-While there is no specific target for this measure it does help to illustrate the position of renewables in Ireland's overall energy.
+The Sankey diagram in Figure 4 illustrates where the various renewable targets fit within overall energy use in Ireland and the progress towards those targets in 2018.
+Towards the left of Figure 4 the overall contribution of renewable energy to total primary energy is shown at 10.0%.
+While there is no specific target for this measure it does help to illustrate the position of renewables in Ireland's overall energy usage.
 Towards the right of Figure 4 the current percentages for renewables in transport, heat and electricity with respect to GFC are shown, as well as the percentage of overall renewables.
 The formulae set out in the RED to calculate these percentages are explained in Appendix 1.
 Each of the three modes is discussed in more detail in the sections 3, 4 and 5.